AdobeDocs/experience-platform.en/help/rtcdp/partner-data/supplement-first-party-profiles.md

 1. As a **customer**, you license attributes from the **data partner**.
 2. As a **customer**, you extend your profile data and governance model to accommodate **partner**-provided attributes.
-3. As a **customer**, you onboard the audiences that you want enriched to the data partner.
+3. As a **customer**, you onboard the audiences that you want to be enriched with the data partner.
 Generally, these audiences are keyed off input identifiers like Personally Identifiable Information (PII) elements like email, name, address, or others.
 4. The **partner** appends licensed attributes for the profiles that they are able to match against.
 Optionally, a [Partner ID](/help/identity-service/namespaces.md) can be included and ingested into the partner scoped ID namespace.
 5. As a **customer**, you load attributes from the data partner into customer profiles in Real-Time CDP.